Small-time heat decay for stable processes on fractal drums: Introduction

 \section{Introduction}

-The spectral heat content (SHC) for a given stochastic process in a domain $D$ measures the total heat remaining in $D$ when the heat particles move according to the process with the initial temperature set at one inside $D$ and maintained at zero outside $D$.
+The spectral heat content (SHC) for a given L\'evy process in a domain $D$ measures the total heat remaining in $D$ when the heat particles move according to the process with the initial temperature set at one inside $D$ and maintained at zero outside $D$.
+The significance of SHC lies in the fact that it encodes both geometric information about the domain and spectral information about the infinitesimal generator of the underlying L\'evy process.
+In small time, the asymptotic expansion of SHC contains the geometric quantities of the domain such as volume or perimeter in the leading-order terms.
+On the other hand, the large time behavior of SHC contains the spectral information such as eigenvalues and eigenfunctions of the associated infinitesimal generators of the stochastic process.
+This places the study of SHC at the intersection of probability theory, geometry, spectral theory, and partial differential equations.

 While the SHC for Brownian motion has been well studied since the late 1980s, its analysis for jump-type L\'evy processes began only recently, from the mid-2010s.
 The small-time asymptotics for SHC for subordinate killed Brownian motion by stable subordinators was investigated in \cite{PS19} and this was extended for more general subordinators in \cite{KP23-2}.
 A closely related process is the subordinate Brownian motion, where one observes Brownian motions on a random clock marked by a subordinator (a non-decreasing L\'evy process).
 For a non-degenerate subordinator, its sample path is discontinuous, and the corresponding subordinate Brownian motion becomes a jump process.
 The SHC for such jump-type L\'evy processes has been studied previously; in particular, the small-time asymptotics for SHC for isotropic stable processes were investigated in \cite{PS22}, and this was extended to more general L\'evy processes in \cite{KP23-3} and \cite{LP25}.

 In \cite{GPS19}, the authors studied the SHC for a one-dimensional symmetric L\'evy process in $\R$ with regularly varying characteristic exponent.
 They showed that when the underlying open set has infinitely many components, the decay rate of SHC is faster than SHC on domains with finitely many components (see \cite[Lemma 4.9]{GPS19}).
 A natural question arises concerning the precise decay rate of the SHC on domains with infinitely many components.
-A natural way for a \textit{bounded} open set to possess infinitely many components is to consider sets of the form given in \eqref{eqn:SS}.
+A natural way for a \textit{bounded} open set to possess infinitely many components is to consider the sets of the form given in \eqref{eqn:SS}.